nilsceberg/barfota/README.md

 ## Usage
-When in the barfota directory, run with `./run.sh`.
+Install bower if you haven't done so.
+When in the barfota directory, run `bower install normalize.css`.
+Then run barfota with `./run.sh`.
 To run from other directories, use `electron --enable-transparent-visuals /path/to/barfota/app`.

 ## Configuration